 I was born and grew up in Philadelphia, where I spent countless hours reading and volunteering in the Free Library of Philadelphia.
 My favorite childhood book was E.B.
 White’s Charlotte’s Web, and to this day it inspires me, since the character of Charlotte is a writer like I am—though she writes her words in her spider web and I write them on my computer.

 I went to Cornell University where I first started learning about ecology and the environment.
 I live in California and discovered my deep love for the ocean on many trips with my children to visit the Monterey Bay Aquarium and Monterey Bay National Marine Sanctuary, which led me to write several ocean books.
 Into the A, B, Sea: An Ocean Alphabet has sold more than a quarter million copies.
-My newest book is Beauty and the Beak:How Science, Technology and a 3D-Printed Beak Rescued a Bald Eagle.
-I was first introduced to the world of raptors as part of my work for Lindsay Wildlife Experience, which includes one of the oldest wildlife rehabilitation hospitals in the United States.
+My newest book, Beauty and the Beak:How Science, Technology and a 3D-Printed Beak Rescued a Bald Eagle, is the true story of Beauty the bald eagle who was shot, rescued and received a pioneering prosthetic beak.

 I read as much as I can from first thing in the morning until bedtime, especially about animals, science, history, and cultures around the world.
 I also love to walk near my home in a beautiful place that has many kinds of wild birds, including herons, egrets, hawks, vultures, pelicans, and sometimes even bald eagles!
 This is where I saw my first bald eagle soaring in the wild, a breathtaking experience.

-Deborah is an inspiring and engaging speaker who speaks across the country at professional conferences, public book events, libraries and schools, where teachers tell her “You are the BEST author assembly we ever had!”
+She is an inspiring and engaging speaker who presents across the country at professional conferences, public book events, libraries and schools, where teachers tell her “You are the BEST author assembly we ever had!”

-Deborah directed communications for Howtosmile.org, the NSF/Oracle-funded online collection of more than 3,500 STEM activities for all ages, named a Best Website for Teaching & Learning by the American Association of School Librarians and a Great Website for Kids by ALA’s Association for Library Service to Children.
+Deborah helped create and directed communications for Howtosmile.org, the NSF/Oracle-funded online collection of more than 3,500 STEM activities for all ages, named a Best Website for Teaching & Learning by the American Association of School Librarians and a Great Website for Kids by ALA’s Association for Library Service to Children.

-She helped create groundbreaking STEM apps with more than a quarter million downloads, including DIY Sun Science and DIY Lake Science, as a science writer for UC Berkeley’s renowned Lawrence Hall of Science.
+She helped create groundbreaking STEM apps with more than 1.5 million downloads, including DIY Sun Science and DIY Lake Science, as senior science writer for UC Berkeley’s renowned Lawrence Hall of Science.
 She also wrote major LHS exhibits including the Nanozone and Forces That Shape the Bay, and many Newspapers in Education STEM series.